Myths and Facts

-And let’s not forget South Australia’s first farmer, Henry ‘Governor’ Wallan, who was on hand to greet the first official settlers as they arrived at Kangaroo Island.
-Wallan, along with several other ‘unofficial’ settlers, had been living on KI for over 10 years before the Duke of York arrived.
+And let’s not forget South Australia’s first farmer, Henry ‘Governor’ Wallen, who was on hand to greet the first official settlers as they arrived at Kangaroo Island.
+Wallen, along with several other ‘unofficial’ settlers, had been living on KI for over 10 years before the Duke of York arrived.
 There were also settlers living and working at Encounter Bay long before official settlement began.

 So, what is the true significance of Proclamation Day?

 It’s a day to remember the ‘unofficial’ settlers and their Aboriginal wives on Kangaroo Island and at Encounter Bay; the first ‘official’ settlers who were trying to survive desperate water shortages under tents on Kangaroo Island; and the later settlers who arrived at Glenelg before moving up to the new town of Adelaide.